Lamisa-zamzam/juegos-del-universo/README.md

 # Juegoes del Universo
 # All the Leagues of the world

-This responsive project relates to games and sports.
-You can get detail information about all the leagues and the tournaments available.
+This responsive project relates to games, sports and the tournaments available.
+I used a third party API to load data about the leagues of different games.
+There are cards for each league and clicking on them, you can get vast information about that specific league.
 Moreover, my website is always up-to-date.
 So, never miss an update.
 Be of a sporting mentality.

 # Open [My Live Site](https://nostalgic-shannon-f859b3.netlify.app/) to see how it works.